UW-GDA/flood_mass_balance_Nooksack/README.md

 3. Notebook 3: Calculates runoff loss due to infiltration
 4. Notebook 4: Calculates runoff loss due to evapotranspiration
 5. Notebook 5: Calculates runoff modeled - runoff measured, to find discrepancies

+# Current Project Status - 3/10/2023

+**Data download, snow volume calculations, and mass balance files are operational!**

+There is a **lot of discrepancy** in the final calculated runoff compared to the measured river discharge.
+Some potential ways to address that, and find where the error is coming from:
+ * Use CO-OP stations to verify/unverify the accuracy of PRISM dataset
+ * Use SNOTEL data to test the snow accumulation/melt
+ * Try some different gridded precipitation datasets, like Daymet (1 km resolution) and Livneh (6 km resolution)
+ * Test on another watershed or during another, smaller storm that occurs during the summer when we wouldn't anticipate significant snow accumulation

+ Beyond the data verification process suggested above, next steps include:
+ * Calculating and subtracting baseflow
+ * Accounting for infiltration and evapotranspiration
+ * Testing on other watersheds (how broadly does this process apply?)